Renwarren/Seasonal-Anime-Tracker/README.md

 # Seasonal-Anime-Tracker
-AnimeUp - Your Source for Upcoming Anime
+Shorai - Your Source for Upcoming Anime
-AnimeUp is a web application built using Python, Django, HTML, and CSS that provides information about upcoming anime releases.
+Shorai is a web application built using Python, Django, HTML, and CSS that provides information about upcoming anime releases.
 It utilizes the Kitsu API to fetch and display the latest and most anticipated anime series.
 # Table of Contents
 - Features
 - Prerequisites